paulgramlich/aiforgood_patientclustering/README.md

-# AI FOR GOOD: Patient clustering with SOM-VAE
+# Patient clustering with SOM-VAE
 ### Felix Steckenbiller & Paul Gramlich - Ludwig-Maximilians-Universität München

-This project contains the application of a new approach (SOM-VAE) to patient clustering.
-In comparison, we use a baseline k-means and a more advanced SOM (DPSOM) model.
+This project contains the application of a new approach (SOM-VAE) for patient clustering.
+In comparison, we use a baseline k-means and a more advanced deep probabilistic clustering model (DPSOM).

+---

 ### Dataset